whitep4nth3r/whitep4nth3r/README.md

 ## I help developers build stuff, learn things, and love what they do

-### ⚡️ I currently work as a Developer Evangelist at Contentful.
+I currently work as a Developer Evangelist for Contentful.
+You can find me building stuff and learning things live on Twitch three times a week.
+You will often hear me shouting about inclusivity and accessibility.

+Tech is the future, and everyone is welcome.

 ### ⚡️ How to reach me:
 - [Website](https://whitep4nth3r.com/?utm_source=github)